Table of Contents

 How to know and avoid fake apps?

 Although Play Protect can protect users from fake applications, you should not be too dependent on it because there are always fake applications that try to bypass this 'protection barrier'.
-Therefore, it is better for users to take the time to view the application list before installing.
+Therefore, it is better for users to take the time to view the app list before installing.
 Here are some ways to help you avoid fake apps.

 Take a closer look at the search results